nkrusch/recontext/notes/motivations.md

   e.g., the number of variables or the values of coefficients, and does not fix the invariant shape e.g., by bounding the number and kind of logical connectives.

+- Invariant inference can be seen as an inverse constraint satisfaction problem (CSP).
+In a CSP one is given a set of constraints over variables that must all be satisfied, and the goal is to find an instantiation of all the variables that satisfies these constraints [@paramonov2017].